15-440/640 Distributed Systems

 - Try to design your code and projects in such a way that it is reasonably modular.
 5000-line functions are generally a sign of poor design and will give you headaches later.

-Here is a Google style guide that may be helpful.
+Here is a set of style guides from Google that may be helpful.

 Here are some tips for wellbeing.